NOLA Motorsports Park: Design

 NOLA Motorsports Park was designed by Alan Wilson, whose other designs include Utah Motorsports Campus and Barber Motorsports Park.
-In addition to the two international standard race tracks, the facility also features three karting tracks, full service seven acre kart center, paddock, on-site speed shop, clubhouse, eight acre autocross pad, and a state-of-the-art event center, perfect for business conferences, weddings, and other large events.
+In addition to the two international standard race tracks, the facility also features three karting tracks, full service seven acre kart center, paddock, on-site speed shop, clubhouse, eight acre autocross pad.

-The park was designed with forward thinking electronic systems including over 100 miles of fiber optics and the latest timing and scoring equipment to allow for accurate timing on both the main and karting tracks.
+The park was designed with electronic systems with over 100 miles of fiber optics and timing and scoring equipment to allow for accurate timing on both the main and karting tracks.

 Activities

 East of the main track is a short and thin track.
 Usually being divided up in the center, it serves its north side as the rental go-kart track.
 The south can be rented out and holds smaller events such as motorcycle races.
-Behind the track is a gift shop with racing memorabilia and a plethora of other items.
-The two-story building also houses two private balconies and an upstairs lobby with a small kitchen, which can be rented out for parties.

-There is motorcycle safety training and on-track exotic car rentals provided by Xtreme Xperience.
+There is motorcycle safety training and on-track exotic car rentals.
 Housed at Nola Motorsports Park for rental are the Huracán LP610-4, the Ferrari 458 Italia, the Porsche 911 GT3, and the Slingshot SLR.

-Competitive racing is also hosted at the park, with a Go-Kart League racing for 2 seasons a year.
-Autocross, hosted on the skidpad, and NASA racing as well.